 Brynne Potter is responsible for coordinating multiple tasks under the heading of Special Projects.
-She maintains a weekly summary of the status of ongoing projects, and brings together the articles that are needed for the newsletter.
+She maintains a weekly summary of the status of ongoing projects and brings together the articles that are needed for the newsletter.

-Miriam Atma Khalsa is responsible for keeping records of all policy decisions made by the board during our weekly phone calls and twice-yearly board meetings.
+Miriam Khalsa is responsible for keeping records of all policy decisions made by the board during our weekly phone calls and twice-yearly board meetings.
 She organizes all current policies that define how NARM operates.
+Miriam also handles the Skills Assessments for the NARM Test Department.

-In 2007, NARM representatives participated in public education about midwifery in exhibit booths at these conferences: The Midwives Alliance of North America (MANA), the American Public Health Association (APHA) (where Carol Nelson is Program Chair for the Maternal Child

-Health Section of American Public Health Associations' 135th Annual Meeting), the American College of Nurse-Midwives (ACNM), and the National Conference of State Legislators (NCSL).
-NARM representatives attended or presented at additional conferences for The Big Push, the Coalition for Improving Maternity Services (CIMS), the Citizen's Advocacy Center, the National Organization for Competency Assurance (NOCA), and the Council for Licensure, Enforcement, and Regulation (CLEAR).
+In 2008, NARM representatives participated in public education about midwifery in exhibit booths at these conferences: The Midwives Alliance of North America (MANA), the American Public Health Association (APHA) (where Carol Nelson is Program Chair for the Maternal Child Health Section of American Public Health Associations' 136th Annual Meeting), the American College of Nurse-Midwives (ACNM), and the National Conference of State Legislators (NCSL).
+NARM representatives attended or presented at additional conferences for The Coalition for Improving Maternity Services (CIMS), the Citizen's Advocacy Center, the National Organization for Competency Assurance (NOCA), and the Council for Licensure, Enforcement, and Regulation (CLEAR).
 Ida Darragh also represents NARM as an elected commissioner on the National Commission for Certifying Agencies.